 - Historic Craft Demonstrations: basket weaving, blacksmithing, candle dipping, etc.

-- Collecting Tickets: for horse and wagon rides, school house programs
+- Selling Tickets: for horse and wagon rides, school house program, quilt raffle

 - Greeters: welcoming visitors, passing out programs and helping direct people